A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ![image](https://github.com/user-attachments/assets/919a0fe4-12fe-4847-acad-0180f51a77b8)

 5. Open the terminal to see if we are on the LAN network.
 Our IP Address should be 10.19.19.X/24.
-Later we can set up the IP Address that we want later.
+Later, we can set up the IP Address that we want.

 ![image](https://github.com/user-attachments/assets/3507057e-d6df-423e-9fbe-bde723849657)